smithlab-code/ciliR/README.md

 B1.2 Choose version relevant to your operating system

 B1.3 Once ImageJ is installed, select “Plugins” and the “Install”.
-Find the relevant macro from the Supplementary Folder accompanying this paper.
+Find the relevant macro from the ImageJ macro folder in this repository.

 If you are using .AVI files, then this will be: “ciliR_Pixel_Intensity_AVI”.
 If you are using another file type, select: “ciliR_Pixel_Intensity_BioFormats”